14-day crypto predictions: As FTX collapse effects linger, sentiment shifts to bearish on Bitcoin

 Every week we ask a rotating panel of five fintech specialists whether they are bullish, bearish or neutral on LTC for the 2 weeks ahead.
 In a separate July 2021 survey, we also asked a 42-expert panel for their long term price forecasts for the end of the year, as well as over the next decade.
 You can find the results for both of these surveys on this page.

 Each week we ask our expert panel's verdict on the Litecoin price in a fortnight's time.
-When asked this week, 0 were bullish (same as last week), 2 were neutral (up 1 from last week) and 3 were bearish (down 1 from last week) about the price of LTC for the week of 4 July 2022.
+When asked this week, 0 were bullish (down 1 from last week), 3 were neutral (same as last week) and 2 were bearish (up 1 from last week) about the price of LTC for the week of 2 January 2023.

 It looks as if the best days for Litecoin (LTC) are behind it, with only 24% of panellists thinking the coin will find its way back into the top 10 coins by market cap.
 But, is there any hope for Litecoin?
 We asked our panel of 42 experts what's in store for the coin.